In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The needle indicator doesn't move much during adjustment.
 The needle is on a single pivot point, so it flutters a bit before settling into place.
-This means you need to take a pause to allow it to find its place.

 Ease of Installation - Belt

-This base has a color-coded pathway and a built-in lock-off but no tensioner.
+This base has a color-coded pathway and a built-in lock-off, but no tensioner.
 The holes are small, and you'll need your other hand on the other side to pull it through.
 The belt sits above a tall notch that moves smoothly when tightening.
 The LATCH system buckle kind of gets in the way when you push through the second hole, but it is a minor annoyance and not a big problem.

 doona - the doona uses the european belt path that wraps the shoulder belt...